BIBJAW/united_repo_of_configs/README.md

 # My workstation configs
-- The colorschemes is a combmination of both gruvbox and gruvbox-material in my configs
+- The colorscheme is a combmination of both gruvbox and gruvbox-material in my configs
 ## Screenshots
 ### Qtile
 ![qtile](https://github.com/BIBJAW/united_repo_of_configs/blob/main/screenshots/qtile.png?raw=true)